Tian Men Shan Big Gate is the road with 99 turns

 Is Tian Men Shan Big Gate Road dangerous?

-The driver should be extra careful during the drive.
-Taking it slow and paying attention to every curve and turn.
-Not being overly careful could make it too easy to junk a car, or worse injure and even kill passengers.
+The driver should be extra careful during the drive, taking it slow and paying attention to every curve and turn.
+Not being overly careful could make it too easy to junk a car or worse, injure and even kill passengers.
 The scenery looks beautiful, but take your eyes off the road for a second, and you’re on the fast way down to the bottom.
-The roads are scary with many twists & turns & certainly not for the faint-hearted.
+The roads are scary with many twists and turns and are certainly not for the faint-hearted.
 What makes it scary is its dangerous curves and turns.
-At the top there’s a heaven gate, a natural rock arch that was believed to be the link between the gods and the mortal world—awaits.
+The 99 bends have it all: almost every one of them is a tight hairpin curve, separated only by concrete blocks from the steeply sloping abyss.

-The scenery is extremely beautiful but taking your eyes off the road for a second may take you to the actual heaven.
+The scenery is extremely beautiful, but taking your eyes off the road for a second may take you to the actual heaven.
 If the road is a little too scary for you, there is an alternative.
-You can take the cable car straight from the city - which they claim is the longest cableway in the world with a distance of 7,455 meters and a height gap of 1,279 metres (4,196 ft) with an unusual gradient of 37 degrees.
-It’s an absolutely 'must see' scenic area.
-The main featured scenic spots are centralized in the north part of Zhangjiajie City – Wulingyuan Scenic Area which became China‘s first National Forest Park in 1983.
+You can take the cable car straight from the city, which they claim is the longest cableway in the world with a distance of 7,455 meters and a height gap of 1,279 meters (4,196 ft) with an unusual gradient of 37 degrees.
+It’s an absolutely 'must-see' scenic area.
+The main featured scenic spots are centralized in the north part of Zhangjiajie City – Wulingyuan Scenic Area, which became China‘s first National Forest Park in 1983.
 Tourists can take the Tianmen Mountain Cableway from Zhangjiajie Railway Station to enjoy the beautiful scenery and get a bird's eye view of the road.